 The new U.S. Consulate General will provide a secure, resilient, and sustainable platform for diplomacy.

 Miller Hull Partnership of Seattle, Washington is the design architect for the project and Page of Washington, DC is the architect of record.
 B.L.
 Harbert International of Birmingham, Alabama is the construction contractor.
-The project is expected to be completed in 2022.

 Since the start of the Department’s Capital Security Construction Program in 1999, OBO has completed 157 new diplomatic facilities and has an additional 59 projects in design or under construction.